This document will guide you through the process of displaying and editing the singlebeam echosounder raw data.

 On this page:

-Single Beam echo sounders have been interfaced into QINSy from the early days on.
-Usually only the depth reading of the sounder is interfaced, often QINSy sends some annotation info (Position, Fix mark number etc.) back to the sounder as well.
+Single Beam echo sounders have been interfaced to Qinsy from the early days on.
+Usually only the depth reading of the sounder is interfaced, often Qinsy sends some annotation info (Position, Fix mark number, etc.) back to the sounder as well.
 But modern sounders can provide, besides the obvious digitized depth, also the full raw sounder trace, the intensity data as it was picked up from the transducer by its internal Analog to Digital Convertor.

 Per measurement, often referred to as a "ping", a time series of intensity values, often expressed in Decibels is collected.
 The Selected depth range of the sounder and the sample rate, that is, how many samples per second were selected, will determine the number of samples per ping.
 Sometimes a start delay is used to limit the number of samples on deeper ranges.
 Typically between 100 and 4000 samples are acquired per ping.

 These samples are used internally by the echosounder for the detection of the actual bottom.
 Modern sounders can transport the samples via a network interface to a third party, e.g. Qinsy.
 The Qinsy driver decodes the sample data and converts it to the proprietary internal container for water column data.
 Once decoded within Qinsy it is stored in the database and made available for display purposes.

 Which sounders can interface raw data to Qinsy?

 |Kongsberg Simrad EA400/500/600 etc.||Network - Simrad EA series||Simrad EA-series Sidescan - 27|

 |Odom EchoTrac||Network - Odom Echotrac||Network - Odom Echotrac - 01|